 What is a block?

-A block is like a page in the blockchain’s ledger.
-It contains a list of transactions that have been confirmed and permanently recorded.
-Every few minutes, a new block is added to the chain, building on top of the previous one.
+A block is like a page in the blockchain’s digital ledger.
+It contains a list of confirmed transactions that are permanently stored on the network.
+Every few minutes, a new block is added – linked to the previous one.

 Why does block size matter?